logzio/logz-docs/_source/logzio_collections/_log-sources/apprunner.md

 <!-- tab:start -->
 <div id="overview">

+AWS App Runner is a fully managed service for deployment of containerized web applications and APIs.
 This integration allows you to send logs from your AppRunner instances to your Logz.io account.

 </div>
 <!-- tab:end -->